 In an increasingly distributed world, having a visual way to see how your networks are connected and if there are hosts with problems is an invaluable help to administrators.
 It makes it simpler to understand how an infrastructure is interconnected and of what it is made of.
-This is what a network topology is.

-The network visualization is a new graphical backend built into Checkmk 2.3 to show connections between objects.
+The network visualization is a graphical backend built into Checkmk to show connections between objects.
 These objects can be hosts and services of hosts from your Checkmk instance or any objects that are not part of the Checkmk instance, e.g. IP addresses, IP networks, clouds or whatever you want.
 Theoretically-speaking objects can be anything, like a collection of toy building blocks or the local railway network, but we will focus exclusively on IT network infrastructures.

-Moreover, IP-level topology is also supported.
-That is OSI layer 3, and operates on IP addresses.
 Regardless of choosing CDP or LLDP or going with IP, it is recommended to choose what best suits your needs or environment.

 Let’s see how the network visualization in Checkmk looks like with a small example: